 It is impossible to get better at something without deliberate practice.
 Unfortunately in the firearms world, training with live ammunition can get very expensive, quite quickly.
 That is where dry fire practice comes into play.
 With dry fire, there’s no range fees or ammo costs.
 Anyone can practice their shooting technique from home with no additional expense.

-What is dry fire practice?
+What is dry fire training?

 Why is dry fire practice important?

 Dry fire practice allows you to practice cheaply and safely from home.
 No need to spend money on ammo.
 No travel time and setup time.
 A daily, bi-weekly, or weekly training session of 15 minutes can make huge differences in the skill levels of any shooter.
-Dry fire is an excellent way to identify (and fix) various skill gaps, particularly for trigger pull.

 How to dry fire safely and efficiently

 Dry fire is a simple task – simply go through the actions of shooting the handgun, rifle, or shotgun but without any ammunition in it.